 Enjoy a little fun in the sun with water sports like kayaking, stand-up paddleboarding and sailing.
 You’ll be working up a sweat without breaking the bank.

-Rooftop bars are perfect for drinks with a view, but if you’re avoiding booze at the moment, make a pitstop at the Sands Skypark ($26/adult) for a breathtaking panorama of the city.
+Rooftop bars and restaurants are perfect for food and drinks with a view, but if you’re avoiding booze at the moment, make a pit stop at the Sands Skypark (from $11 per person) for a breathtaking panorama of the city.
 From your sky-high vantage point, you’ll easily spot landmarks like Gardens by the Bay, the Singapore Flyer, Esplanade and the Merlion.

 Spa time may be more of an occasional splurge than a regular relaxing session, but indulgent treatments can actually be easier on your bank account than you think.
 For an afternoon of bliss, choose from divine massages, soothing facials and amazing mani-pedis on our list of spas for every budget.

 Forget five-star brands.
 Boutique hotels are all the rage these days, and the ones on our island run the range from modern minimalist to luxury chic.
 Check in to staycay spots like The Great Madras or Lloyd’s Inn for a cosy overnighter away from the crowds, and make sure you keep tabs on upcoming sales to get the best deals.

 There’s always something new to discover in the nooks and crannies of our island.
 We reckon the best way to see the city with a fresh perspective is to stroll through its various districts on a walking trail.
 That way, you get to tick things off your bucket list with a tour guide on hand to answer your questions.
 Alternatively, set off on one of the National Heritage Board’s self-guided walks to better suit your own schedule.